 The measles vector, a promising technique

 The same method based on the measles vector has also been used to develop other vaccines.
-A vaccine candidate for chikungunya is set to enter Phase III and vaccines against infection with the Lassa, Zika and MERS viruses are also in development.
+A vaccine candidate for chikungunya is is currently in Phase III clinical trial (results from phase 1 and 2 were published in The Lancet) and vaccines against infection with the Lassa, Zika and MERS viruses are also in development.